Best Time to Visit Vietnam

 If you'd rather have warmer temperatures during your trip, the months of April and October offer average temperatures in the mid-20s and plenty of blue skies.
 Hanoi sees heavy rains between June and September, so by the time October rolls around, the city is drying up and experiencing more comfortable temperatures.

-In April, the rains and the scorching hot temperatures haven't arrived yet, so it's a nice period to get lots of sun without the humidity.
+In April, the rains and the scorching hot temperatures haven't arrived yet, so it's a nice period to get lots of sun without the extreme humidity.
 Keep in mind that these two months are very popular with travelers, so you'll see bigger crowds and higher prices.

 Best Time to Visit Ho Chi Minh City